Platform Controls

 - All agent configuration is admin-level.
 Providers, models, system prompts, and tool permissions are set by platform teams from the control plane.
 These are not user preferences — they are deployment-wide policies.

-- Developers never need to configure anything.
+- Developers never need to configure anything by default.
 A developer just describes the work they want done.
-They do not need to pick a provider, enter an API key, or write a system prompt — the platform team has already set all of that up.
-The goal is not to restrict developers, but to make configuration unnecessary for a great experience.
+They do not need to pick a provider or write a system prompt — the platform team has already set all of that up.
+When a platform team enables user API keys for a provider, developers may optionally supply their own key — but this is an opt-in policy decision, not a requirement.

 - Enforcement, not defaults.
 Settings configured by administrators are enforced server-side.
 Developers cannot override them.
 This is a deliberate distinction — a setting that a user can change is a preference, not a policy.